dcrapis/oceandao-wiki/Home.md

 ## Dicussion

-### OceanDAO Town Hall
+### Town Hall

-OceanDAO Town Hall is a regular videochat gatherings among community members, open to all.
+The OceanDAO Town Hall is a regular videochat gatherings among community members, open to all.
 It’s a great place to get to know the community.
 Here you can ask questions, share proposal feedback, and more.

 The **[Town Hall page](OceanDAO-Town-Hall)** has more info, including dates.

-### OceanDAO Discord
+### Discord
 [OceanDAO Discord](https://discord.gg/uvyQFWGBn8)

 ## On OceanDAO Evolution